-Either way, these aren’t the hosting solutions, but rather the directories.
-Think of them as shop assistants that point you to the right aisle.
+Either way, these aren’t the podcast hosting solutions, but rather the podcast directories.
+Think of them as shop assistants who point you to the right product in the right aisle.

 Enter podcast hosting platforms.